cea-hpc/Modane/README.md

 Note the `';'` after `mvn clean`.

-The products resulting from the build will be accessible in */releng/fr.cea.modane.updatesite/target/products/Modane-1.4.0.yyyymmddHHMM-YOUR_PLATFORM.zip*.
+The products resulting from the build will be accessible in */releng/fr.cea.modane.updatesite/target/products/Modane-version.yyyymmddHHMM-YOUR_PLATFORM.zip*.

-The headless products resulting from the build will be accessible in */releng/fr.cea.modane.updatesite/target/products/ModaneHeadless-1.4.0.yyyymmddHHMM-YOUR_PLATFORM.zip*.
+The headless products resulting from the build will be accessible in */releng/fr.cea.modane.updatesite/target/products/ModaneHeadless-version.yyyymmddHHMM-YOUR_PLATFORM.zip*.

-The Eclipse update-site resulting from the build will be accessible in */releng/fr.cea.modane.updatesite/target/fr.cea.modane.updatesite-1.4.0.yyyymmddHHMM.zip*.
+The Eclipse update-site resulting from the build will be accessible in */releng/fr.cea.modane.updatesite/target/fr.cea.modane.updatesite-version.yyyymmddHHMM.zip*.

-Just install this update-site in an Eclipse 2019-12 with Sirius 6.3.0 and Xtext 2.20.0 already installed to use Modane.
+Just install this update-site in an Eclipse with Sirius and Xtext already installed to use Modane.
+The versions of Eclipse, Sirius and Xtext are listed below.

 If you want to skip tests execution, you can run the following command:
 `mvn clean; mvn verify -Dmaven.test.skip=true`